stevavoliajvar/stop_cloudflare/PEOPLE.md

 "One large company (CloudFlare) deciding who can visit what." by @[OhNoItsFusl](https://twitter.com/OhNoItsFusl/status/680144362773319681)

 "So CloudFlare you block my surf because I'm behind a vpn protection?" by @[manuzful](https://twitter.com/manuzful/status/677474770867351553)

+"In hindsight, I'm an idiot for not taking the decrypt/recrypt into account" by @[Firesphere](https://twitter.com/Firesphere/status/756693331762184192)

+"any dev: to see how obscene they are, imagine getting captchas going onto github, twitter, Facebook" by @[thomaskerin](https://twitter.com/thomaskerin/status/753911221091434496)

+"You send every HTTPS request from my browser to Cloudflare.
+They decrypt that HTTPS traffic." by @[jamesconroyfinn](https://twitter.com/jamesconroyfinn/status/811276047085957120)

 "Never heard of cloudflare until network connectivity denied me" by @[1nzimande](https://twitter.com/1nzimande/status/690223994038030337)